Adeline de Monseignat

 In this book we delve into the many worlds that ladders may lead us to, exploring 101 artworks by 101 artists who felt compelled to present the ladder either for its symbolic, aesthetic, psychological, functional, historical, or even socio-political value.
 Across the following pages, curator Paul Carey-Kent offers an overview of the ladder within the contemporary art landscape, while writer David Trigg places it within its historical and symbolic contexts.
 As in the Surrealist gardens of British Poet Edward James in Las Pozas, Mexico, staircases with steps that seem to lead nowhere are often the subject of fantasy.
 This ‘nowhere’ is the proposal of an open-ended space where our interpretation and desire may freely fill the gaps.
 Many of the works explored in The Book of Ladders offer that explorative space.
 My hope is for this book to take the reader on an inquisitive and adventurous journey.
 Last but not least, my ultimate wish is for many a library rung to finally become the means to reach a book that does the ladder the justice it so deserves – un livre à la hauteur!

 Swimming pools are unusual in that the initial purpose of any ladder is to go down, not up.
 Into what?
-Croatian artist Viktor Popović proposes motor oil, provoking us to reflect on it as a toxin – who wants it in their pool? – and as the substance on which capitalism is largely built.
-That makes the work, in his words, “a global vision of a polluted environment and consumer society whose future floats uncertainly”.
-But the oil is very shallow: it’s the mirroring that tricks us into assuming depth, just as the shiny surface of the market may disguise how little is behind it.
-We’re surely meant to be reminded, too, of Richard Wilson’s seminal “20:50”, 1987 which generates an alien sublime by taking the viewer along an angular metal walkway across a room flooded with oil.
-Popović prefers a humdrum form together with the potential means of actually getting down and dirty: it’s not the art, but the problems alluded to which impress their scale.
+Croatian artist Viktor Popović proposes motor oil, provoking us to reflect on it as a toxin — who wants it in their pool? — and as the substance on which capitalism is largely built.
+That makes the work, in his words, ‘a global vision of a polluted environment and consumer society whose future floats uncertainly’.
+But the oil is very shallow: it’s the mirroring which tricks us into assuming depth, just as the shiny surface of the market may disguise how little is behind it.
+We’re surely meant to be reminded, too, of Richard Wilson’s seminal ‘20:50’, 1987 that generates an alien sublime by taking the viewer along an angular metal walkway across a room flooded with oil.
+Popović prefers a humdrum

 2022